 The corner of Main Street and Broadway

 Annika stared through one of the large front windows of The Northern Lights Café, shaking her head in disgust as she watched a fight unfold between two drunks in the street.
-The men had emerged from the Ramblin’ Rose bar in the brick building next door, hollering and swearing so loud she could hear it inside the café.
+The men had emerged from the Ramblin’ Rose bar in the red brick building next door, hollering and swearing so loud she could hear it inside the café.
 A rowdy crowd of spectators surrounded them, some jeering, some urging them on.

 Her coworker and lifelong friend, Penny Skoog, wandered toward the window.
 “What’s all the fuss about now?”

 Annika shot Penny a sideways glance.
-“A couple of drunken tourists are facing off like gladiators in the street and if the crowd gets their way, the men will beat each other to a pulp.”
+“A couple of drunken tourists are facing off like gladiators in the street and if the crowd gets their way, those men will beat each other to a pulp.”

 Annika checked her watch.
 “It’s only four o’clock in the afternoon.
 The trouble seems to start earlier every Saturday.”